 - Pamela Burns Yeamans, beekeeper

 Because of technical difficulties, full audio for this panel was not captured.
-However, Don Fraser did recorded a phone interview with moderator Nathan Cone that was used in the presentation.
+However, Don Fraser did record a phone interview with moderator Nathan Cone that was used in the presentation.
 We present that audio below, along with slides for further information and education.